jahoffgir/devoff.co/README.md

 # TODO
 - [ ] Plan the user interface of the website
 - [ ] Learn Ruby on Rails and apply it to the website
+- [ ] Design the architecture of the website